 Daydream View headset

 Want to get started with Daydream?
 Google has its own headset that you'll be able to use with Daydream-ready phones.
-It's called Daydream View and unlike other VR headsets we've seen before it has a material design...just like its operating system.
+It's called Daydream View and, unlike other VR headsets we've seen before, it has a material design ... just like the Android operating system.
 There's a latch on the front to slide your phone in and the controller for the headset is included.